qbancoffee/imac_g3_ivad_board_init/README.md

 for each project.
 To order you can just upload the zip file to https://jlcpcb.com/ or whatever company you choose and you should get them in the mail.
 There is a bill of materials included in each project folder.
 It's a csv file that includes the reference number, the part number and vendor so you can order the componets to build the boards.
-I like to buy from digikey but obviously you can find a vendor that suits your needs.
+I like to buy from digikey but obviously you can find a vendor that fits your needs.

 ### Acknowledgements